OpenEvalProject/evals/manuscripts/elife-22086/v2/manuscript.md

 Rcl1, which binds a middle sequence (residues 547–636) of Bms1 (Delprato et al., 2014), is located next to Bms1 (Figure 9D and F).
 In addition, Rcl1 also contacts the D2 and D3 domain of Bms1.
 The Bms1 and Rcl1 complex is positioned at the front face of 90S structure and makes multiple interactions with other structural modules.
 Rcl1 docks on the WD domain of Utp12 (Figure 9D), whereas the D4 domain of Bms1 contacts the basal subdomain of the 3' major domain (Figures 9D and 11I).
 The long N-terminal α-helix of Utp11 bridges the D4 domain of Bms1 and S23 (Figure 9F).

-## The central domain
+### The central domain

 The central domain, helix 45 and the 3' end of 18S RNA assemble with seven r-proteins (S1, S7, S13, S14, S22, S26 and S27) into the platform in the mature 40S structure.
-In 90S, the outskirt of the platform is assembled from helices 20, 22, 23 and 26 and six r-proteins except S26 (
+In 90S, the outskirt of the platform is assembled from helices 20, 22, 23 and 26 and six r-proteins except S26 (Figure 10A–B, Figure 8—figure supplement 1).
+A few RNA elements placed at the interface to the 5' domain and the 3' minor domain in the mature 40S structure are not ordered.
+In particular, the large eukaryote-specific expansion segment 6 (ES6) that makes long-range interactions with the 5' domain was not located (Figures 8F and 10B).

 ![Figure 10.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig10-v2.jpg)

 **Figure 10.:** (A) Structure of the central domain with bound AFs in 90S.
 The insert shows the displayed region in the ΔDhr1 map.
 (B) The central domain structure in the mature 40S is shown in the same view as A. The 18S RNA regions not detected in 90S are colored black.
 (C) Interface of the central domain with AFs in surface view.
-The orientation is nearly opposite to A. (D) Structure of the Krr1-Faf1 complex is fitted into the ΔDhr1 density map.DOI: http://dx.doi.org/10.7554/eLife.22086.024
+The orientation is nearly opposite to A. (D) Structure of the Krr1-Faf1 complex is fitted into the ΔDhr1 density map.

 Krr1, Utp22, Rrp7 and Rrp5, whose association depends on the central domain (Chaker-Margot et al., 2015; Zhang et al., 2016b), are indeed associated with the central domain.
 Krr1 binds at the inner side of the L-shaped helix 23 and also contacts r-proteins S1 and S14.
 The binding site of Krr1 significantly overlaps with that of helix 45 and S26.
 Consequently, helix 45 and S26 are occluded from the platform and the nearby helix 24 is also disordered (Figure 10B).
 Helix 27 is packed with helices 44 and 45 in the 40S structure.
 However, the 5' arm sequence of h27 is bound by U3 and placed midway between the central domain and the 3' major domain (Figures 7K, 8C and 10A).
 Krr1 is known to bind a short α-helix of Faf1 (Karkusiewicz et al., 2004; Zheng et al., 2014).
 However, no corresponding density was found for the Faf1 helix (Figure 10D), suggesting that the Faf1-Krr1 interaction is not populated in our samples.